2-fly-4-ai/v0-chat-resources-list/README.md

 ## Full Component Libraries For Shadcn

-**Feat your eyes on these complete component libraries built upon or inspired by Shadcn/ui.**
+**Feast your eyes on these complete component libraries built upon or inspired by Shadcn/ui.**

 - [aceternity-ui](https://ui.aceternity.com/) - A collection of trending React components with pre-built styling and animations.
 - [cult-ui](https://www.cult-ui.com/) - A curated set of animated Shadcn-style React components for specific use cases.